 This two-part series explores the importance of building a customer service training manual.
-Part one shares five signs it’s time to refresh your manual, and part two highlights 10 topics you should consider including in your customer service training manual template for the new year.
+Part one shares five signs it’s time to refresh your customer service manual, and part two highlights 10 topics you should consider including in your customer service training manual template for the new year.
 Let’s dive in!

 The holidays are finally over.
 Many of us have had our fill of pies, cakes, and egg nog.
 We’ve had our chance to make our new year resolutions and take down decorations.
 Now it is time to get back to work and begin a new decade.